arjun-holland/DSA/Greedy/sp/Leetcode/1- Minimum Amount of Damage Dealt to Bob (H).md

         // Calculate threat level for each enemy: (time_to_kill / damage[i])
         for (int i = 0; i < n; i++) {
             double time_to_kill = ceil((double)health[i] / power);
-            threat[i] = {time_to_kill / damage[i], i};
+            //even we get the time to kill (how long that enimy alive), we kill  based on the damage point to , like enimy with more damage point in will die in less time that that enimy has to die first threat[i] = {time_to_kill / damage[i], i};
         }